 When you already have a will, it makes sense to reflect on it each year.
 Read through it and make sure that it still expresses your preferences, and then make any necessary changes.

-No matter how you go about it, though, creating a will is an important part of preparing your family for your demise.
+No matter how you go about it, creating a will is an important part of preparing your family for your passing.